 Keep track the Indian Monsoon Time Scale carefully.
 When we look at the Indian Monsoon Time Scale, several paths appears.
 Two of these are important.
-These can be called main path of the Indian monsoon(second one-right side) and pre-path of the main passage of the Indian monsoon(first one-left side).
+These can be called main path of the Indian monsoon(second one-right side) and pre-path of the main passage of the Indian monsoon(first oneleft side).
 Due to unavailability of data, it is not known how these passages of the Indian monsoon traveled before 1888.
-But according to the study of records of droughts, famines and floods-
+But according to the study of records of droughts, famines and floods it is known that

-Main-path of the Indian monsoon:
+Pre-path of the Indian monsoon: